tmelot2/coding-challenge-t/readme.md

 ## Todo & Questions

+[ ] TODO: BUCKETING BY HASH OF HOSTNAME REDUCES PARALLELISM BECAUSE WE ONLY GET AS MANY BUCKETS AS UNIQUE HOSTNAMES
+	- Therefore, host 0 to 9 = 10 hosts, so 10 buckets.
+Repeat hosts read from the file bucket behind previous requests, so they're stuck waiting.

 [ ] Create `homework` db.
 Getting error on create:
 	```
 	ERROR:  tsdb_admin: database homework is not an allowed database name